Satyam/firmata-http-bridge/README.md

 #### GET Firmata Version

-`GET` on `http://localhost:8000/version` will return the version information of Firmata software running in the microcontroller board.
+`GET` on `http://localhost:8000/version` will return the version information of Firmata software running in the microcontroller board [ :octocat: ](https://github.com/Satyam/firmata-http-bridge/blob/main/src/simple/index.ts#L34-L36).
 A typical response (on an Arduino with the most current version at the time or writing this document) is:
 ```
 {
   "name": "StandardFirmata.ino",